lovial/lovial.github.io/index.md

 ---

+*Attempted murder!"
+Now, honestly, what is that?
+Do they give a Nobel Prize for attempted chemistry?
+Do they?*
+– Sideshow Bob (The Simpsons, S06e05)

 # about me

 <p align="justify">
 	Welcome here !
-My name is Laurent Vial, and I'm a <a href="http://www.cnrs.fr/en/institutes/inc-chemistry.html">CNRS</a> research scientist within the <a href="http://www.icbms.fr/csap/">CSAp team</a> at the <a href="http://universite-lyon.fr/">Université de Lyon</a>, France.
+My name is Laurent Vial, and I'm a <a href="http://www.cnrs.fr/en/institutes/inc-chemistry.html">CNRS</a> research scientist within the <a href="http://www.icbms.fr/csap/">Applied Supramolecular Chemistry Group</a> at the <a href="http://universite-lyon.fr/">Université de Lyon</a>, France.
 My research interests focus on artificial receptors for biologically relevant molecules with applications as biosensors or therapeutics
 </p>

 # my latest publications

 - [Wetting the lock and key enthalpically favours polyelectrolytes binding](https://pubs.rsc.org/en/content/articlepdf/2018/sc/c8sc02966k)<br />